scala/scala3/docs/_spec/06-expressions.md

 The expected type of all preceding statements is undefined.

 <!-- TODO: Rewrite when type avoidance section is done -->
-The type of a block `´s_1´; ...; ´s_n´; ´e´` is `´T´ forSome {´\,Q\,´}`, where ´T´ is the type of ´e´ and ´Q´ contains [existential clauses](03-types.html#existential-types) for every value or type name which is free in ´T´ and which is defined locally in one of the statements ´s_1, ..., s_n´.
+The type of a block `´s_1´; ...; ´s_n´; ´e´` is some type ´T´ such that:

+- ´U <: T´ where ´U´ is the type of ´e´.
+- No value or type name is free in ´T´, i.e., ´T´ does not refer to any value or type locally defined in one of the statements ´s_1, ..., s_n´.
-We say the existential clause _binds_ the occurrence of the value or type name.
-Specifically,

-- A locally defined type definition  `type´\;t = T´` is bound by the existential clause `type´\;t >: T <: T´`.
-It is an error if ´t´ carries type parameters.
-- A locally defined value definition `val´\;x: T = e´` is bound by the existential clause `val´\;x: T´`.
-- A locally defined class definition `class´\;c´ extends´\;t´` is bound by the existential clause `type´\;c <: T´` where ´T´ is the least class type or refinement type which is a proper supertype of the type ´c´.
-It is an error if ´c´ carries type parameters.
-- A locally defined object definition `object´\;x\;´extends´\;t´` is bound by the existential clause `val´\;x: T´` where ´T´ is the least class type or refinement type which is a proper supertype of the type `´x´.type`.
+- ´T´ is "as small as possible" (this is a soft requirement).

+The precise way in which we compute ´T´, called _type avoidance_, is currently not defined in this specification.

 Evaluation of the block entails evaluation of its statement sequence, followed by an evaluation of the final expression ´e´, which defines the result of the block.